steveseguin/social_stream/README.md

 ### Server API support

-You can send messages to Social Stream via the hosted server ingest API, and you can also send messages from Social Stream to remote third-parties.
+You can send messages to Social Stream Ninja via the hosted server ingest API, and you can also send messages from Social Stream Ninja to remote third-parties.
 Many options are supported; perhaps more than what is listed below.

 A simple use case is to ingest a donation from a third party via webhook.
-You can push those dono notifications to Social Stream and show as an overlay.
-You can also use a third-party service to overlay messages captured by Social Stream.
+You can push those dono notifications to Social Stream Ninja and show as an overlay.
+You can also use a third-party service to overlay messages captured by Social Stream Ninja.
 More below.

-#### Social Stream's server API (ingest and clear messages via remote request)
+#### Social Stream Ninja's server API (ingest and clear messages via remote request)

 If using the MIDI API isn't something you can use, you can also check out the hosted API service to send messages to SocialStream, which will be redirected to your social live chat sites.
 This API works with a Stream Deck or custom applications.